emilydrakesmith/GA-project-2-job-hound/README.md

 # Introduction

 *Job Hound* is an app that will allow users who are conducting an active job search to collect information about jobs they have applied to and to plan their process for and organize data about follow-up activities related to their job applications.
+[Click here to see the live app!](https://jobhound-1-mhs.herokuapp.com)

 I am creating this app as a Unit 2 assessment from General Assembly's Software Engineering Immersive-Remote program.
 For more information about the specifications of this assignment, please reference [Appendix A: Unit 1 Project Assignment from General Assembly](#appendix-a-assignment).